tox-dev/tox/docs/user_guide.rst

    2. **install** (optional): install the environment dependencies specified inside the ``deps`` configuration section, and then the earlier packaged source distribution.
-By default ``pip`` is used to install packages, however one can customise this via ``install_command``.
+By default ``pip`` is used to install packages, however one can customize this via ``install_command``.
 Note ``pip`` will not update project dependencies (specified either in the ``install_requires`` or the ``extras`` section of the ``setup.py``) if any version already exists in the virtual environment; therefore we recommend to recreate your environments whenever your project dependencies change.

    3. **commands**: run the specified commands in the specified order.
-Whenever the exit code of any of them is not zero stop, and mark the environment failed.
+Whenever the exit code of any of them is not zero, stop and mark the environment failed.
 Note, starting a command with a single dash character means ignore exit code.

 6. **report** print out a report of outcomes for each tox environment: